gtech-mulearn/Top-100-Coders/profile/alvindennis@mulearn.md

 #### Career Plan:

 - In the immediate term, I plan to mentor junior developers and tech enthusiast and make them proficient in their interest fields.
 Also looking for intern works which helps to boost my skill and experience.
 - In the long term, I plan on obtaining a job according to my interest on computer science and related technology.
-Also, I want to start or partner a startup with a clear vision in my mind.
+It will help to express my potential and fulfil my dream

 #### Thoughts on Kerala's Tech Ecosystem: